lucifer1004/TaichiMakie.jl/README.md

 - Taichi GGUI does not support the following features:
   - anti-aliasing
   - alpha
-- Texts are not rendered correctly in some cases.
 - Support for meshes is still erroneous.